qwertyuu/SMSenger-Bridge/README.md

 1. Add tests (medium priority)
 2. Support group chat (very low priority)
 3. Add a way to enable/disable automatically to save money on SMS usage (detect that you are connected/disconnected from elsewhere) (low priority)
-4. Create a middleware system to bind to SMS or Messnger events before being sent to their eventual output (better even, everything is bound to the events, even the outputs!) (low priority)